 As you can see, the art of taking photos in vibrant colors first starts in the field.
 And knowing what factors impact the color in the field can help you come away with brilliantly-colored photos.

-This is exactly the type of information in our Vibrant Colors eBooks.
+This is exactly the type of information in our Vibrant Colors landscape photography tutorials.
 Our Vibrant Colors eBook gives you a first-hand look at how to capture great travel and landscape photos in any conditions.
-Vibrant Colors is part of our Apprentice Series eBooks and is available for sale on Visual Wilderness.
+Vibrant Colors is part of our Vibrant Color Bundle and is available for sale on Visual Wilderness.